Sun Xueling: Political career

 Sun was introduced by the People's Action Party (PAP) as a candidate contesting in Pasir Ris–Punggol GRC on 1 August 2015 in the lead-up to the 2015 general election.
-Before her candidacy was announced, she had been very active in grassroots activities in Buona Vista since 2001 and had been advocating women and mothers' rights.
-During the campaigning period for the 2015 general election, Sun was the target of xenophobic comments online because her name, which is in hanyu pinyin, misled people into thinking that she was a new Singaporean citizen originally from China.
+Before her candidacy was announced, she had been active in grassroots activities in Buona Vista since 2001 and had been advocating women's and mothers' rights.

+During the campaigning period for the 2015 general election, Sun was the target of xenophobic comments online because her name in hanyu pinyin misled people into thinking that she was a Chinese national.

-The PAP team contesting in Pasir Ris–Punggol GRC during the 2015 general election won with 72.89% of the vote against the Singapore Democratic Alliance, and Sun thus became a Member of Parliament representing the Punggol West ward of Pasir Ris–Punggol GRC.
+Sun became a Member of Parliament representing the Punggol West ward of Pasir Ris–Punggol GRC after the six-member PAP team won 72.89% of the vote against the Singapore Democratic Alliance (SDA).
 On 1 May 2018, Sun was appointed Senior Parliamentary Secretary at the Ministry of Home Affairs and Ministry of National Development.
-In 2019, Sun appeared in the fourth episode of the Channel 8 television series A Conversation with the Minister 2019.

-During the 2020 general election, Sun contested as a solo PAP candidate in Punggol West SMC, which was previously part of Pasir Ris–Punggol GRC.
-She won with 60.98% of the vote against the Workers' Party's Tan Chen Chen, and continued serving as the Member of Parliament for Punggol West.
+During the 2020 general election, Sun contested as the PAP candidate in Punggol West SMC after it was carved out from Pasir Ris–Punggol GRC.
+She won with 60.98% of the vote against Tan Chen Chen from the Workers' Party (WP).
 On 27 July 2020, she was promoted to Minister of State and appointed to the Ministry of Social and Family Development and Ministry of Education.
-In 2021, Sun appeared with Grace Fu in a segment of the Channel 8 television series A Conversation with the Minister in the third and finale episode about health.
 On 13 June 2022, Sun was appointed Minister of State at the Ministry of Home Affairs and relinquished the Education portfolio.

+In 2025, Sun contested in the new Punggol GRC after it was created by merging Punggol West SMC with the Punggol section of Pasir Ris–Punggol GRC as part of a four-member PAP team.
+The PAP proceeded to defeat the WP with 55.17% of the vote.